strncat/strncat.github.io/_posts/graphs-trees/2020-07-06-topological-sort-kahn.markdown

 categories: jekyll update
 mathjax: true
 ---
-Let $G = (V, E)$ be a directed acyclic graph consisting of $V$ vertices and $E$ edges.
-Topological sort is an ordering of the vertices of the graph such that for any given vertices $u, v \in V$, if $(u,v) \in E$, then $u$ must come before $v$ in the ordering.
+Let $$G = (V, E)$$ be a directed acyclic graph consisting of $$V$$ vertices and $$E$$ edges.
+Topological sort is an ordering of the vertices of the graph such that for any given vertices $$u, v \in V$$, if $$(u,v) \in E$$, then $$u$$ must come before $$v$$ in the ordering.
 We have already developed an algorithm for topological sort using depth first search <a href="https://strncat.github.io/jekyll/update/2019/07/10/topological-sort.html">here</a>.
 In this article, we will explore another topological sort algorithm, Kahn's algorithm.
 <br>
 <br>
 <!----------------------------------------------------------------------------------->
 <h4><b>Kahn's Algorithm</b></h4>
 Kahn's algorithm is extremely intuitive.
 What are we trying to achieve with topological sort?
-If we have two vertices/tasks $u$ and $v$ where task $u$ is a perquisite or required to be done before task $v$, then we want to output $u$ before $v$.
-This dependency is represented with an edge $(u,v)$.
+If we have two vertices/tasks $$u$$ and $$v$$ where task $$u$$ is a perquisite or required to be done before task $$v$$, then we want to output $$u$$ before $$v$$.
+This dependency is represented with an edge $$(u,v)$$.

 ![my photo]({{ site.url }}/assets/graphs/topological-sort/kahn1.png)

 <b>The in-degree of a vertex</b><br>
-This edge contributes to the in-degree of vertex $v$ and out-degree of vertex $u$.
+This edge contributes to the in-degree of vertex $$v$$ and out-degree of vertex $$u$$.
 The in-degree of a vertex is the number of incoming edges into the vertex.
 The out-degree of a vertex is the number of edges leaving the vertex.
 In Kahn's algorithm, we're interested in the in-degree of each vertex.
-In the above example, $v$ has an in-degree of 1.
+In the above example, $$v$$ has an in-degree of 1.
 <br>
 <br>
 <b>How does Kahn utilizes the in-degree of a vertex?</b><br>
-Intuitively, if we have a vertex with in-degree $=0$, then we know that this vertex has no incoming edges.
+Intuitively, if we have a vertex with in-degree $$=0$$, then we know that this vertex has no incoming edges.
 This means that this vertex (task) can be processed/started because it has no dependencies.
 Therefore, we can just output or add this vertex to the sorted output!
 This is the whole idea of Kahn's algorithm.
 <br>
 <br>
 <b>What if we don't have a vertex with in-degree 0?</b><br>
-Since the graph is a DAG (no cycles), then it must have at least one node with in-degree $=0$.
+Since the graph is a DAG (no cycles), then it must have at least one node with in-degree $$=0$$.
 <br>
 <br>
-<b>What happens when we don't have any more vertices with in-degree $=0$?</b><br>
+<b>What happens when we don't have any more vertices with in-degree $$=0$$?</b><br>
 ![my photo]({{ site.url }}/assets/graphs/topological-sort/kahn2.png)
 When we add a vertex to the sorted output, we need to decrement the in-degree count of all its neighbors.
-In the example above, once we add $u$ to the sorted output, we need to decrement the in-degree of $v$.
-This will lead to $v$ having an in-degree 0.
-At this point, we need to also add $v$ to the sorted output and decrement its neighbors.
+In the example above, once we add $$u$$ to the sorted output, we need to decrement the in-degree of $$v$$.
+This will lead to $$v$$ having an in-degree 0.
+At this point, we need to also add $$v$$ to the sorted output and decrement its neighbors.
 <br>
 <br>
 <b>How do we do the above?</b><br>